vrbadin/Machine-Learning/Python Machine Learning - Book/README.md

 `w^T x <= -1 + ksi` if `y = 0`,
 so the objective to be minimized is `0.5*L2_sum(weights) + C sum(ksi)`.

+Typically it has very similar performance to the logistic regression in practical classification tasks.
+Logistic regression has the advantage of being a simpler model, and can be easily updated, which is attractive when working with streaming data.

 #### Exercise
 - Use the same Iris dataset
 - Use SVM with `C=1.0`.

+### 3.4.
+Alternative Implementations in Scikit-learn

+The  `Perceptron` and `LogisticRegression` classes used so far make use of the hihgly optimised LIBLINEAR library in C/C++.
+Likewise, `SVC` class makes use of LIBSVM, which is a specialised C/C++ library.
+The advantage of using these over Python implementations is that they allow for quick training of large amounts of linear classifiers.
+If the data is too large to fit into computer memory, we can use `SGDClassifier` class, which also supports online learning via `partial_fit` method.

+We can initialise perceptron, logistic regression and SVM in the following way:
+`from sklearn.linear_model import SGDClassifier`
+`ppn = SGDClassifier(loss='perceptron')`
+`lr  = SGDClassifier(loss='log')`
+`svm = SGDClassifier(loss='hinge')`